 Transport cervical specimen in the original collection kit.

-Specimens not collected in a ThinPrep Pap Test collection kit or specimens submitted in an expired collection kit.
+Specimens not collected in a ThinPrep Pap Test collection vial.
+Specimens submitted in an expired collection vial.

 Ambient: 3 weeks; Refrigerated: 3 weeks; Frozen: Unacceptable